limatwo/neural-style-transfer-opencv/README.md

 # Neural Style Transfer with OpenCV

-Transform your images and videos into stunning works of art using neural style transfer powered by OpenCV's Deep Neural Network module.
+Transformation of  images and videos using neural style transfer using OpenCV's Deep Neural Network module.

 ### requirements